FelipeIvanaga/Test-Agrotis/README.md

 - run `docker-compose up -d`
 - use maven cli with the command `mvn spring-boot:run` or a IDE to start the project
+- The server will be listening on localhost:8080

 ## Starting the API with an already setup Postgres DB

 - configure the postgres connection on `application.yml` inside the folder `src/main/resources`
 - use maven cli with the command `mvn spring-boot:run` or a IDE to start the project
+- The server will be listening on localhost:8080